2021 Board of Directors

 Natasha Elliot is a Landscape designer, Landscape contractor and educator.
 Her design practice is rooted in the idea of form following function with sustainability being the leading function.
 While earning a BFA in sculpture at California State University Long Beach, she explored themes of the human relationship with the outdoor world, particularly the ways in which humans have worked with nature to create the built-environment.
 After graduating, she studied horticulture, permaculture, and worked in restoration ecology.
 Today Natasha is the owner of the landscape design firm, Sweet Smiling Landscapes, as well as teaching Landscape Drafting at Santa Barbara City College and is a teacher in a program with the Metropolitan Water District that teaches home-owners principles of water shed wise landscape design.

-Samantha Huntley is currently following her passions in the world of sustainability which led her here.
-She holds a Bachelor’s degree in Psychology from the University of California, Santa Barbara, a Permaculture Design Certificate, is taking ad-hoc classes at Cuesta Community College in Construction Management and is studying for the LEED Green Associate Accreditation.
-She resides in Los Osos, while working remote for Procore Technologies as a Sr. Revenue Operations Specialist.
+Samantha Huntley is an emerging professional in sustainability and is always looking for new growth and learning opportunities.
+She holds a Bachelor’s degree in Psychology from the University of California, Santa Barbara, a Permaculture Design Certificate, and is studying for the LEED Green Associate Accreditation.
+She currently works for Duke Energy as an Assistant Project Manager for commercial solar development projects.
 In her free time, she enjoys being with friends, camping, running, hiking, cycling, canoeing on the bay, crafting/building anything, gardening, and testing her partner’s newest recipes (sourdough bread baker).
 She has dreams of building a sustainable and regenerative community one day and spends a lot of her free time researching logistics and making plans for the future.
 She is eager to connect with others in the field and can be reached at firstname.lastname@example.org.

 Sasha Rabin fell in love with natural building in 2002, when she began her building career with an apprenticeship at the Cob Cottage Company.
 Since then, she has taught extensively through organizations that she co-founded, Seven Generations Natural Builders and Vertical Clay, and through collaborations with Yestermorrow Design/Build School, The Canelo Project, Cal-Earth, The Solar Living Institute, and Quail Springs Permaculture.
 Teaching natural building has brought her as far as the Permaculture Research Institute (PRI) Jordan and PRI Kenya.
 She currently lives in the southern California high-desert at Quail Springs, and runs her own natural building organization, Earthen Shelter.
 And although she enjoys the act of building, her true passions lie in the teaching and sharing of natural building with others.
 In recent years her focus has been on advocacy for natural materials to be a more wide-spread and accessible to help with both the issue of houselessness, as well as carbon emissions caused by our built environment.